Our Response to COVID-19

-We have established a fund to provide financial support to local nonprofits for their extra-ordinary and unprecedented expenses related to Covid-19.
+In March 2020, United Way of Greater Nashua established a fund to provide financial support to local nonprofits for their extra-ordinary and unprecedented expenses related to Covid-19.
 Our social services nonprofits, which make up the core of our Community Safety Net, provide for many basic needs, including food, clothing, and shelter.
-The fund we have created, COVID-19 Emergency Relief Fund for Greater Nashua, is providing microgrants to local nonprofits with these emergency expenses.
-The last thing we want is for a food pantry, shelter, or WIC provider to think twice about cleaning or sanitizing because it isn’t in the budget.
+The fund we created, COVID-19 Emergency Relief Fund for Greater Nashua, provided microgrants to local nonprofits with these emergency expenses.
+The last thing we wanted is for a food pantry, shelter, or WIC provider to think twice about cleaning or sanitizing because it isn’t in the budget.

 Learn more from our fund fact sheet.